osuAkatsuki/bancho.py/README.md

 python3.9 get-pip.py && rm get-pip.py

 # make sure pip and setuptools are up to date
-python3.9 -m pip install -U pip setuptools
+python3.9 -m pip install -U pip setuptools pipenv

 # install bancho.py's python-specific dependencies
 # (if you plan to work as a dev, you can use `make install-dev`)